minshi123/gitlab/doc/integration/sourcegraph.md

 Sourcegraph powered code intelligence is avaialable for all public projects on GitLab.com.

-If you would like to use it in private projects as of GitLab 12.5, you can do so by setting up a self-managed GitLab instance.

-Follow the epic [&2201](https://gitlab.com/groups/gitlab-org/-/epics/2201) for updates.
+Support for private projects is currently not avaialble for GitLab.com; follow the epic [&2201](https://gitlab.com/groups/gitlab-org/-/epics/2201) for updates.

 ## Sourcegraph and Privacy